-In evaluating nominees for membership on our Board, the Corporate Governance and Nominating Committee considers the Board membership criteria set forth in our Board Diversity Policy and in our Corporate Governance Guidelines.
+In evaluating nominees for membership on our Board, the Corporate Governance and Nominating Committee considers the Board membership criteria set forth in our Board Diversity Policy (which is available at www.gulfisland.com under "Investors-Governance-Governance Documents") and in our Corporate Governance Guidelines.
 To that end, the Corporate Governance and Nominating Committee, when expanding the size of the Board or filling a vacancy on the Board, commits to interviewing at least one candidate who would increase the diversity of the Board with respect to gender, race, sexual orientation or disability.